xebialabs/overthere/README.md

     * `chmod`
     * Any other command that you want to execute.

-* To use the __SUDO__ connection type, the commands mentioned above must be configured with the __NOPASSWD__ setting in the `/etc/sudoers` file.
+The commands mentioned above must be configured with the __NOPASSWD__ setting in the `/etc/sudoers` file.
 Otherwise you will have to use the __INTERACTIVE_SUDO__ connection type.
 When the __INTERACTIVE_SUDO__ connection type is used, the first line of the output will be matched against the regular expression configured with the __sudoPasswordPromptRegex__ connection option.
 If a match is found, the value of the __password__ connection option is sent. <br/>If the __sudoPasswordPromptRegex__ was set incorrectly, the most common symptom is for the command to appear to hang.
 If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshInteractiveSudoPasswordHandlingStream` category to `TRACE` and examine the output.

-* To use the __SFTP_CYGWIN__ connection type, install [COPSSH](http://www.itefix.no/i2/copssh) on your Windows host.
-In the COPSSH control panel, add the users as which you want to connect and select _Linux shell and Sftp_ in the _shell_ dropdown box.
-Check _Password authentication_ and/or _Public key authentication_ depending on the authentication method you want to use.<br/>__N.B.:__ Overthere will take care of the translation from Windows style paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to Cygwin-style paths, e.g. `/cygdrive/C/Program Files/IBM/WebSphere/AppServer`, so that your code can use Windows style paths.

-* To use the __SFTP_WINSSHD__ connection type, install [WinSSHD](http://www.bitvise.com/winsshd) on your Windows host.
-In the Easy WinSSHD Settings control panel, add the users as which you want to connect, check the _Login allowed_ checkbox and select _Allow full access_ in the _Virtual filesystem layout_ dropdown box.
-Alternatively you can check the _Allow login to any Windows account_ to allow access to all Windows accounts.<br/>__N.B.:__ Overthere will take care of the translation from Windows style paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to WinSSHD-style paths, e.g. `/C/Program Files/IBM/WebSphere/AppServer`, so that your code can use Windows style paths.

 <a name="cifs" />
 ## CIFS